Belarus drops idea of taxing cross-border shoppers

-MINSK Belarus will hold fire on plans to introduce a $100 exit tax for citizens who travel to neighboring countries to shop, President Alexander Lukashenko was quoted as saying on Saturday.
+MINSK, Sept 30 Belarus will hold fire on plans to introduce a $100 exit tax for citizens who travel to neighbouring countries to shop, President Alexander Lukashenko was quoted as saying on Saturday.

 Lukashenko threatened earlier this month to impose the tax on thousands of Belarussians who cross the border daily to trade or simply buy goods in Poland, Lithuania or Ukraine, accusing them of lacking patriotism at a time when factories at home were packed with produce they could not sell.